How To Fight Populism

 Source: Current Opinion in Behavioral Sciences 4Wilson, A., Parker, V., & Feinberg, M. (2020).
 Polarization in the contemporary political and media landscape.
 Current Opinion in Behavioral Sciences, 34, 223 – 228. … Continue reading

-More deeply, media polarisation is problematic because it draws false lines between extremes that aren’t necessarily perpendicular.
+More profoundly, media polarisation is problematic because it draws false lines between extremes that aren’t necessarily perpendicular.
 These “false lines” will force otherwise balanced media consumers to place themselves between the media-suggested extremes.

 The Media Polarisation Model - Doctor Spin - The PR Blog - Version 1